The Mystery Of Disappearing Wasps

-Wasps, like all insects, are subject to a life cycle, and it could be said that the wasp nest has a life cycle all of its own that starts after a long winter sleep.
+Wasps, like all insects, are subject to a life cycle.
+The wasp nest has a life cycle all of its own that starts after a long winter sleep.

-In the UK most wasp and hornets nests start and end April and September, but this can vary depending on the prevailing climate.
+In the UK most wasp and hornets nests start and end in April and September.
+Start and end times vary depending on the weather and temperature.

-In 2018 we experienced record temperatures meaning that many nests were still going strong well into November.
+In 2019 we enjoyed record temperatures meaning that many nests are still going strong well into November.

 So you can see that nature uses it’s random, climatic opportunities to its advantage.

-Wasps like the median wasp have quite small colonies compared to the Common or European wasps and it’s been seen that once their nest reaches about the size of a football, nest construction stops, and the nest matures.
+Wasps like the median wasp have quite small colonies compared to the Common or European wasps.
+Once their nest reaches about the size of a football, nest construction stops, and the nest matures.

 Once the nest hits that magic, unknown maturity peak, queens and males develop and leave the colony, signalling its demise.

 This could be because the queen of the median wasp has a smaller number of fertile eggs.

 Whatever the true reason, this species of wasp seems to have two or three broods a year but appears to be sensitive to the climate.